paradyo/library-app/README.md

 ## CI/CD

-Will be add
+Will be here soon

 ## Deployment

-Will be add
+Will be here soon

 ## ⚗️ Technologies list